 Practicing meditation is a very simple way to help you manage your life and health.
 Despite what you read or hear, there is really no right or wrong way to meditate.
-In fact, one of simplest meditations is to just sit quietly and listen to your breathing.
-Meditation can be as complicated or simple as you like.
+In fact, one of the simplest meditations is to just sit quietly and listen to your breathing.
+Meditation can be as complicated or as simple as you like.
 You can keep experimenting to find a way that works for you.
-Meditation is NOT about perfection or force.
+Meditation is not about perfection or force.
 While one of the goals is to calm and quiet the mind, most of us find it difficult to completely shut off our thoughts during meditation.
 Just like when we are training for a new activity or developing a special skill, it is something that must be practiced and over time it gets easier.

 Meditation can be time for your mind to have more space to filter out the useless chatter and allow thoughts, feelings, fears, ideas, memories, etc. to surface and be addressed if needed.
 You can use it to focus on your physical body to promote change and healing.
-Also, it can be used to encourage mental and spiritual growth, or to help you cope with a difficult time or situation in your life.
+Also, it can be used to encourage mental and spiritual growth or to help you cope with a difficult time or situation in your life.
 Above all, meditation is something you do for yourself; time carved out of your busy schedule away from distraction and external stimuli.
 You can start with 5-minute meditations and when you feel open to it, allow yourself to sit for longer periods of time (20-30 minutes seems to work for many).

 The longer you sit in stillness, the deeper you will go into your self and the “meditative state” (often described as the state between sleep and wakefulness).